1st Ayrshire and Galloway Artillery Volunteers: Gaza

-In March 1917 the EEF advanced against Gaza.
-52nd (L) Division was in reserve and its Divisional Artillery was not engaged at the First Battle of Gaza (26–27 March), which failed to take the city.MacMunn & Falls, Vol I, p.
-304. The division participated in a renewed attempt, the Second Battle of Gaza, beginning on 17 April, advancing without difficulty through the Turkish outposts to its objective, the El Sire Ridge.
+In March 1917, the EEF advanced against Gaza.
+52nd (L) Division was in reserve and its Divisional Artillery was not engaged at the First Battle of Gaza (26–27 March), which failed to take the city.
+The division participated in a renewed attempt, the Second Battle of Gaza, beginning on 17 April, advancing without difficulty through the Turkish outposts to its objective, the El Sire Ridge.
 The EEF's artillery then spent 18 April bombarding the Turkish main position, before attacking the following day, when CCLXI Bde under Lt-Col G.S.
 Simpson (formerly of CCLXIII (H) Bde), supported 52nd (L) Division from behind Mansura and east of El Sire.
 The howitzers fired gas shells for 40 minutes beginning at 05.30, followed by 80 minutes of high explosive (HE).
 The 18-pounders joined in for the last 10 minutes before the infantry assault went in, laying down a barrage on the objectives and then providing a Creeping barrage for the advance.
 52nd (L) Division attacked the key Ali Muntar position, but it was soon obvious that the gas shelling had not suppressed the Turkish artillery and machine gun positions, and shortage of ammunition meant that these were never silenced.
 The Turkish artillery searched the El Sire Ridge and the area behind: one of CCLXI Bde's observation posts (OPs) was knocked out by a direct hit.
 CCLXI Brigade supported 155th (South Scottish) Brigade's attacks, sweeping 'The Labyrinth', 'The Warren', Ali Muntar, and the long Turkish communication trench to 'Outpost Hill', but as early as 09.00 the brigade was ordered to conserve ammunition.
-At 11.00 the single tank on the division's front, 'War Baby', advanced under covering fire from the brigade and crushed the wire at Outpost Hill, allowing the infantry into the position, but it was then knocked out by Turkish artillery, and the Turks launched repeated counter-attacks.
+At 11.00, the single tank on the division's front, 'War Baby', advanced under covering fire from the brigade and crushed the wire at Outpost Hill, allowing the infantry into the position, but it was then knocked out by Turkish artillery, and the Turks launched repeated counter-attacks.
 The rest of the attacks were held up, and Outpost Hill had to be abandoned after dark.
-The division's casualties had been very heavy, but the infantry dug in on the positions they had retained.MacMunn & Falls, Vol I, pp. 327–8, 332–48.
+The division's casualties had been very heavy, but the infantry dug in on the positions they had retained.